-State figures show that nonfarm employment increased by 12,500 jobs from November to December.
+Nonfarm employment increased by 6,400 jobs from March to April.